satgit62/Ultimate-HyperHDR-Ambilight-fine-tuning-experience-for-LG-webOS-with-new-LUT-calibration-/README.md

 How to install .ipk files without Homebrew Channel can be found in my other guide.
 See: https://github.com/satgit62/How-to-Install-and-set-up-Ambilight-on-LG-webOS#manual-installation-of-apps-without-homebrew-channel.

+# HyperHDR UPDATE instructions:
+There are no instructions for updating HyperHDR or Hyperion.NG from the Homebrew Channel, as all you need to do is click on “Update” and the process will run automatically.

+If you want to update one of my versions outside of the Homebrew Channel, you must first uninstall the application using the webOS Dev Manager or the App Browser.
+Only then can you install the new “org.webosbrew.hyperhdr.loader_0.x.x_all.ipk” without any concerns.

+Your settings will generally remain intact, as they are stored in a separate directory `/home/root/.hyperhdr/db/hyperhdr.db` and will therefore not be overwritten.
+The compressed LUTs are also installed in the directory `/home/root/.hyperhdr/` above the loader menu.

+Attention!
+If you have installed uncompressed LUT tables from an earlier version that you calibrated yourself and that did not originate from me, you should first create a backup of the LUTs from the directory `/media/developer/apps/usr/palm/services/org.webosbrew.hyperhdr.loader.service/hyperhdr/`.
+If necessary, you will need to replace the uncompressed LUTs that you installed via the Loader menu with those from the backup.
+This is because installing via the Loader menu also creates the correct symlinks to the home directory.

+In principle, the compressed LUTs are sufficient, as they are decompressed in real time and have the same quality as the uncompressed LUTs.
+Decompression takes less than a second and only needs to be done once, as the LUTs are stored in the `/tmp/` directory and are immediately available when needed.

+In addition, only a small fraction of the flash memory is used, leaving enough memory for other applications.

 # To avoid errors, Please use only this version for these instructions:

 https://github.com/satgit62/satgit62.github.io/releases/download/v0.2.0-alpha/org.webosbrew.hyperhdr.loader_0.3.3_all.ipk (This corresponds to the latest HyperHDR version 22.0.0beta0-Infinite Color Engine)